 The views were breathtaking and heavenly.
 As it was the off-peak season, it was not crowded.
 There was calmness and serenity in the air, we got panoramic views of the city as well as some nice shots of the palace with white marble all over.

 This palace is nothing in front of the magnificent city palace, neither in terms of size and architecture nor grandeur.

 The palace was built as a temporary summer resort for the queens.
 After taking hundreds of pictures and millions of memories, we returned back to our hotel, late in the evening.
-After having my dinner at the hotel, I went straight to bed.
+After having dinner at the hotel, I went straight to bed.

-The next day, there were some other attractions like Jag mandir, a vintage car collection, Jagdish temple, and some gardens.
+The next day, there were some other attractions like Jag Mandir, a vintage car collection, Jagdish temple, and some gardens.
 All of those are worth a visit.